Bethel University and Bethel University Foundation

 When instances of disability discrimination have been reported, Bethel’s concern is focused solely on learning all that is possible about what happened.
 In order to have a full and thorough investigation, it is important that all facts are shared with the Grievance Officers, even if some of those facts involve disclosing violations of the Bethel Covenant.
 It is important for complainants, respondents, and witnesses to know that they will not be disciplined in any manner, during or after the investigation, for reporting facts about the events that include violations of the Bethel Covenant.
 Bethel’s sole focus is learning everything possible about what happened during the incident so that a finding and resolution can be reached.

 It is strongly recommended that any individual involved in the resolution of a disability discrimination complaint seek personal support through relationships with a few trusted family members or friends.
-Additional support is available through Counseling Services or Campus Ministries.
-Students with disabilities may request assistance from the Office of Disability Resources and Services.
+Additional support is available through Counseling Services or the Office of Christian Formation and Church Relations.
+Students with disabilities may request assistance from the Office of Disability Accessibility Resources and Services.
 Bethel reserves the right to provide accommodations during the investigation process to create a safe and affirming environment.

 Interim protective measures, such as changing the work, transportation, living or academic environment, will be considered immediately for a complainant if necessary to address discriminatory behaviors while the complaint is under investigation.
 Bethel will make information available to complainants on the right to seek interim measures and will meet with the complainant to discuss any interim measures that are needed.
 In addition, the complainant may request an interim measure by contacting the Section 504 Compliance Officer at any time.